erikarenhill/docs/raspberrypibuild.md

 ### Install rfm12pi gateway service

-Install one of the two available gateway scripts to let them run on startup:
+Install one of the two available gateway scripts and let them run on startup.
+The Python gateway is the latest and greatest:

 #### PHP Gateway